 They touched my face out of nowhere with this paste, completely throwing me off in a “what the fuck?” kind of way, but I figured it was something of a ritual for this celebration and Buddhist holiday.
 As we made our way into the open street battling along the way, I began suddenly wondering why my back, arms, and forehead were burning.
 And since nearly everyone targets faces with super shooters like mine, the white paste began dripping near my eyes.

-It felt like sulfuric acid.
+It felt like fire.

 My eyes were on fire and it burned worse than accidentally brushing your manhood with icy-hot after pulling a groin.
 Been there, done that.
 Okay, maybe not THAT painful, but up there.
 I was rushing to wash off my face, and at the same time my arms and back felt as though I had searing sunburn.